 - Estate tax calculation

-- In January 2013, the President signed the "American Taxpayer Relief Act of 2012" into law.
-For 2013, the estate exemption is $5,250,00 with a top federal estate tax rate of 40%.
+- For 2022, the estate exemption is $12,060,000 with a top federal estate tax rate of 40% (Rev. Proc.
+2021-45 ).
+The 2017 Tax Cuts and Jobs Act doubled the exemption amount which was originally $5,590,000 for 2017.
 The new law, like the 2010 law that preceded it, allows an unused spousal exemption to be used by a surviving spouse.
-For example, if a married couple has an estate of $10 Million, and the first spouse uses $3 million of their exemption when they die, the second spouse is able to pass on $7,240,000 at the time of their death without incurring any estate tax (assuming an exemption of $5,250,000 per spouse).
+For example, if a married couple has an estate of $20 Million, and the first spouse uses $6 million of their exemption when they die, the second spouse is able to pass on $18,120,000 at the time of their death without incurring any estate tax (assuming an exemption of $12,060,000 per spouse).
 How this rule is applied to current widowers (subject to previously lower exemption amounts) has not been clearly defined.
-This calculator does not include calculate the impact of an unused spousal exemption.
+This calculator does not include the impact of an unused spousal exemption.

 - Exemptions and Maximum Tax Rates

-- In 2013 the estate tax exemption is $5,250,00 per spouse.
-Amounts exeeding the exemption amount are taxed at a rate of 40%.
+- In 2022 the estate tax exemption is $12,060,000 per spouse.
+Amounts exceeding the exemption amount are taxed at a rate of 40%.
 The exemption amount is indexed for inflation for future years.
 Your exemption is reduced if you have used any gift exemption amount.
+Starting in 2026 the exemption will revert to the rules in place before the 2017 Tax Cuts and Jobs Act.
+This will reduce the exemption by one half.

 - Married checkbox